Kristro/react-router-1/docs/api-reference.md

 declare function useLocation(): Location;
 ```

-Returns the current [`location`](#location) object.
+This hook returns the current [`location`](#location) object.
 This can be useful if you'd like to perform some side effect whenever the current location changes.

 ```tsx
 import React from 'react';